AaronBeltran1/WD-HandsOn2/readme.md

 Guiding Question:
 - What is the project - The project is to create a Landing page that contains title, subtitle, descriptions, and the navigation to the pages.
 Another is to design and develop hero & cards that is visually appealing and has distinct layouts.
 - Whats the purpose - The purpose of this task is for me to develop and hone my skills on how to design and develop hero & cards in a website.
-- What are key components - MultiPage Website
+- What are key components - MultiPage Website and animations.
 - What technology used and how it is used - Using HTML and CSS with the help of Visual Studio Code I am able to achieve the said task.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - MultiPage Website
+- Animations

 ### Technology
 <!-- TODO: List of Technology Used -->